 By 1970 Springford had developed a manner of stain painting that was distinctively her own.
 Her use of thinned paint on raw or thinly-primed canvas, which she developed with her calligraphic paintings of the late 1950s, developed into more abstract and wash-like marks, with stained coloured lines expanding into floods of colour.
 This stylistic approach aligns with the Colour Field painters' exploration of stain painting as a primary mode of mark making.

-Springford once remarked that, for her, the act of painting was an 'attempt to identify with the universal whole....
+Springford once remarked that, for her, the act of painting was an 'attempt to identify with the universal whole...
 I want to find my own small plot or pattern of energy that will express the inner me in terms of rhythmic movement and colour.
-The expansive centre of the universe, of the stars, and of nature is my constant challenge in abstract terms.'1 With her technical inventiveness, formal originality, and seductive use of colour, her work deserves a place in the annals of postwar American art, particularly in relation to the histories of Abstract Expressionist and Colour Field painting.
-Following her inclusion in the Denver Art Museum's exhibition catalog, Women of Abstract Expressionism (Joan Marter, 2016), the time is right for a critical revision and appreciation of Springford's abundant talent and tireless persistence-a story that mirrors those of so many women artists, past and present.
+The expansive center of the universe, of the stars, and of nature is my constant challenge in abstract terms.'1 With her technical inventiveness, formal originality, and seductive use of colour, her work deserves a place in the annals of postwar American art, particularly in relation to the histories of Abstract Expressionist and Colour Field painting.
+Following her inclusion in the Denver Art Museum's exhibition catalogue, Women of Abstract Expressionism (Marter 2016), the time is right for a critical revision and appreciation of Springford's abundant talent and tireless persistence—a story that mirrors those of so many women artists, past and present.